vincentntang/vincentntang.com/content/posts/20240310-lightning-in-a-bottle/index.md

 ![](./img/lightning1.png)

-_dalle2: catching lightning in a bottle, digital art_

 Sometimes I get these surges of inspiration to create something cool, inspirational, or artistic.

 They come in a fleeting moment.
 Sometimes it's after talking to a friend I haven't seen in awhile.
 Or getting to really know someone after having been acquaintences for years.
 Or seeing something that just blows my mind away